tent/tent.io/content/thinking_with_tent.md

   One of the simplest uses of Tent is microblogging.

-  The `status` post type allows short messages up to 256 characters formatted with Tent flavored Markdown and the ability to mention other users inline.
+  The `status` post type allows short messages up to 256 characters formatted with Tent flavored Markdown and the ability to link to other media.

   The simplest status app would use a single query: `GET /posts?types=https://tent.io/types/status/v0&entity=following`.
 This would display all status posts with which the user's server has come into contact.